xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

     > * Organization members can have different roles in different teams.
     > * The **Owner** role only appears in the dropdown list if you are the Owner of your Organization.
     > * The **Billing Manager** role is only available at the Organization level.

+## Transfer Organization

+> Notes:
+>
+> Only the Owner of an Organization can transfer the ownership to an existing team member.

+In the **User's detail** page, click on the dropdown button.
+In the **Role** section, select **Owner**.
+Click **Update**.

+This User is now the Owner of your Organization.

+> Notes:
+>
+> Transferring Organization ownership does not affect Team ownership.
+The previous Organization Owner maintains Owner permissions for the Teams they have created.